H10TQ/DEATH-HOOK/README.md

 # Death - Hook
-This is a discord webhook spammer i made in batch
+This is a discord webhook spammer in batch